muenzpraeger/create-lwc-app/README.md

 #### `lwc-services serve`

-Runs a Lightning Web Components project with a local Express server (likely not to use for production if you know what I mean ;-))
+Runs a Lightning Web Components project with a local Express server

 ```
 USAGE